 Self-publishing used to be a last resort for aspiring authors unable to break through the traditional publishing fortress.
 With the help of vanity presses, those writers took matters into their own hands and brought their books to market, for a fee.

 These days, self-publishing has a newfound respect.
 The “guilt by association” connection to vanity publishing has largely disappeared, and even bestselling authors are opting to self-publish.
 Today’s e-book and print on demand (POD) technology enables authors to control the publishing process on their own terms, and based on the proliferation of self-publishing success stories, it’s safe to say the trend toward self-publishing is here to stay.

 One of the most appealing aspects of self-publishing is that it isn’t one-size-fits-all.
 As your book’s publisher, you can choose just how many services and technologies you’ll utilize.
 Supported Self Publishing (SSP) provides you with nearly all services and resources in the publishing process, whereas with Do-It-Yourself Publishing (DIY), you are responsible for all aspects of publishing and marketing your book.
-(For a helpful breakdown of SSP and DIY publishing models, visit Abbott Press, a division of Writer’s Digest.)

 Regardless of which model you choose, there are quantifiable benefits to self-publishing, as Marilyn Ross and Sue Collier illustrate in The Complete Guide to Self-Publishing.
 Following is some key advice for writers from the book: